Babusrinivasan76/atlastoredshift/README.md

 ## Introduction

 The modern business world demands expedited decision-making, improved customer experience, and increased productivity.
-Gone are those days when business intelligence relied heavily on past data through batch processing.
+Gone are those days when business intelligence relied only on past data through batch processing.
-The order of the day is Operational analytics, which relies on measuring the existing or real-time operations of the business along with its data warehouse.
+The order of the day is Operational analytics, which relies on measuring the existing or real-time operations of the business along with its past datatrends.

 ## Why Operational Analytics?
 First and foremost there is an exponential increase in data volumes and their varieties.
 Traditional DW needs to evolve constantly to meet this demand of changing needs.